aptos-gaming/upgradable-nft-staking/README.md

 Emit `ClaimEvent` and claim current pending reward to staker address based on Token level.
 Token level - is a miltiplier for basic (setted during staking init) reward per hour.
 So, if you set reward per hour to 10, but stake Token with level 2 - you will get 20 (10 * 2) coins per hour.

-Arguments: `staker: &signer, staking_creator_addr: address, collection_creator_addr: address,  collection_name: String, token_name: String, property_version: u64`
+Arguments: `staker: &signer, staking_creator_addr: address, collection_owner_addr: address,  collection_name: String, token_name: String, property_version: u64`

 Type Arguments: `CoinType` that was used during staking init.